Design (DES)

 DES 1125.
 Design Thinking - Problem Solving & Critical Thinking in Visual Studies.
 Units: 3

 Introduction to basic design and production techniques to transform initial concepts and ideas into various formats for concept presentation and user-experience testing.
 Principles of rapid prototyping, ideation processes, and materials determination will be discussed.
 Multiple approaches including 2D, 3D, motion, and video will be explored in an innovation lab environment and using the Design Thinking methodology.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 2005.
 Typography and Layout.
 Units: 3